vertica/aws-lambda-vertica-loader/README.md

 }
 ```

+#### Set up Lambda Environment variables
+* aws_region - Region of s3 bucket from which the data should be imported
+* aws_id - AWS authentication key
+* aws_secret - AWS secret key

 ### Step 3 - (Optional) Create SNS Notification Topics
 Do you want to get an email if the loader fails?
 Maybe you also want one every time it succeeds?
 Or, if you are very sophisticated, you may want to notify another application that the load has completed, or even trigger your own custom Lambda function to execute additional steps in your data load workflow?